scorelab/GSoC/GSoC-2021/08-Sahan-Randika-DNSTool-Web-Application.md

 10. Implemented the download key option in the frontend.
 11. Implemented a material ui table to view the scans, filter and multi select the scans.
 12. Implemented frontend authentication to add route guards to UI components using the redux-auth-wrapper library.
+13. Made the frontend responsive using Material UI media queries.

 # What left
 1. Create storyboard components.